 Private Investigator licensing in Virginia is handled by the Virginia Department of Criminal Justice Services – Private Security Section.

-The Virginia Private Security Services is also responsible for providing technical assistance and has statutory authority to proceed with enforcement action against private investigators in an effort to protect the public from unlicensed and unethical business practices.
+The Virginia Private Security Services is also responsible for providing technical assistance and has statutory authority to act against private investigators to protect the public from unlicensed and unethical business practices.

 Licensing Authority Contact Information